Chiang97912/nagao/README.md

   --lower                     If use lower option, keep lowered dictionary.
   --clean                     If use clean option, the cache file will be
                               cleaned at the end of the program.
+  --verbose                   If use verbose option, logs will be displayed on
+                              the terminal.

   --help                      Show this message and exit.
 ```